Sometimes an event can punch a hole to show the darkness beyond. Short Shots March 2019

 “The island’s not far.
 We’ll beat them.”

-The old boat was jumping over the waves.
+The old boat was jumping over the waves and every time in came down water rushed in.
 Dad never pushed it this hard.
 I prayed the boat would hold together.

 Mia pointed.
 “They’re catching up!
 Go faster.”